Sam-Pewton/prodex/README.md

         - Retrieves and stores every Jira issue where you are `reporter`
         - Retrieves and stores every Jira issue where you are `creator`
     - Required Properties
-        - atlassian_token
+        - atlassian_token:
             The token for your Atlassian instance.
             Can be generated at https://id.atlassian.com/manage-profile/security/api-tokens
-        - atlassian_user
+        - atlassian_user:
             Your username/email for the Atlassian instance.
-        - atlassian_domain
+        - atlassian_domain:
             The domain for the Atlassian instance.
             Note it must begin with the scheme of the URL (most probably https://)
-        - pagination_size
+        - pagination_size:
             The number of documents to retrieve in a single API call.
     - Example
         ```toml